PanosEconomou/notes/Categories/Categories.md

 }}.
 \end{align*}
 $$
 We could play with similar examples, but let's take a break before that.
-To talk about universals, limits, and colimits. :q!@#$%^*&*
+To talk about universals, limits, and colimits.